Cover photo from Skinos Mastiha Official Website

 UNESCO and Protecting the Mastic Trees

-Though mastic trees grow all over the Mediterranean, only the variety in the unique microclimate of Chios’s southern area produces the unique aromatic sap from which the liqueur is made.
-Mastiha was given the Protected Designation of Origin (PDO) from the EU, and UNESCO recognizes its traditional harvest as a living heritage of humanity.
+Though mastic trees grow all over the Mediterranean, only the variety in the unique microclimate of Chios’s southern area produces the special aromatic sap from which the liqueur is made.
+The EU protected mastiha with a Designation of Origin (PDO), and UNESCO recognizes its traditional harvest as a living heritage of humanity.
 The EU has also recognized mastiha as a traditional herbal medicine for digestive problems.

 In August of 2012, disastrous wildfires spread across the island of Chios, scorching over 31,000 acres of land.
 As a result, more than half of the island’s mastic orchards were destroyed.
 Because it has a protected designation of origin from the EU, the fire not only impacted Chios farmers, who lost almost 60 percent of their crops, but it also seriously impacted the global supply of the mastiha.